 Weekend in Paris: additional attractions

 It’s not possible to see everything worth seeing during two days in Paris.
-However, if you have more time or feel like replacing any of the above suggestions, consider the below, equally amazing options or these day trips from Paris.
+However, if you have more time, like four days in Paris or you feel like replacing any of the above suggestions, consider the below, equally amazing options or these day trips from Paris.

 Cruise on river Seine

 If you’re planning a romantic weekend in Paris, an evening cruise along the river will be a great option.
 You can watch the most famous landmarks from different perspective and see the city light up for the night.
 This will make all getaways to Paris memorable.

 Statue of Liberty

 Did you know that one of the answers to “what to see in Paris, France” can be – Statue of Liberty? 🙂 The original Statue of Liberty in New York comes from France and was a gift to Americans in 1886 to celebrate 110 years of their Independence.
 You can see a four times smaller copy on an island on Seine in Paris.

 Under Paris, there is a tunnel network of more than 500 km.
 Originally built for ancient stone mines, in 18th century people were buried here to avoid an epidemy of plague.
 In the tunnels you can see graffiti from 19th century which means Parisians visited the tunnels and organized events there.
 Victor Hugo placed the action of his novel Les Miserables here.
 A part of catacombs is open to visitors, the path is 2 km long.